1emreyesil/FDS_Final_Project/README.md

 - Nihal Yaman Yılmaz ([Nihal-yaman](https://github.com/Nihal-yaman))

 ## Files Overview
-- `main.ipynb`: This is the main notebook containing the solutions to the homework, along with a command to install the required packages.
+- `main.ipynb`: This is the main notebook containing the solutions to the project, along with a command to install the required packages.
 - `dataset (Folder)`: This folder include the dataset csv files that we used in our porject.

 ## Project Abstract: Depression Detection Using Behavioral Data and PHQ4 Score